 How to read this list

-Let’s say, for instance, you want to see how the schools in Co Sligo, or Dublin 10, have fared.
+Let’s say, for instance, you want to see how the schools in Dublin 8 have fared.

 Accuracy and fairness

 To ensure the greatest possible degree of accuracy and fairness, The Irish Times uses a standardised system to compile this list.
 We use this system to help us spot the vast majority of errors and data holes, but there are numerous complicating factors – primarily the fact that our information is only as good as the data we receive – which means that some schools will occasionally record a lower third-level progression than is accurate.

 One key spot check that we normally carry out – a two-person, extensive, side-by-side and line-by-line comparison of each school’s progression from one year to the next to alert us to major changes that could indicate a data error – is both redundant and practically impossible this year.
 As with last year, social-distancing regulations make it impossible for two people to do the line-by-line check at once.
 And although our IT systems team can indicate significant deviations from last year, accredited grades, grade inflation, grade adjustments and expanded college places will have a combination of positive and negative effects on different schools that are completely different to the patterns observed over previous years.

 While we are committed to improving our systems, and the quality of the data has increased over the past 18 years, any significant deviation from our current system would lead to a significantly skewed and wholly inaccurate list.